Report to: Program Administrator

 Work is performed in an educational environment for special needs students in which continual observation and awareness of the surroundings is critical.
-Must have sufficient stamina, fitness, and coordination to safely participate in physical containment procedures and recreational activities.
+Must have sufficient stamina, fitness, and coordination to safely participate in physical containment procedures and recreational activities for sites where this activity is a possibility.
 Lifts and carries a maximum of 40 pounds.
 Transporting students may be required.
 Adequate manual and finger dexterity, hearing, speech, and vision are necessary to perform the essential functions of this position.

-Hazards: Due to the nature of the population of the school, hazards include but are not limited to exposure to weapons, threats, verbal abuse, spitting, fighting, kicking, hitting, punching, biting, scratching, hair pulling, throwing of objects and other forms of physical aggression.
+Hazards: Due to the nature of the population of the some programs, hazards include but are not limited to exposure to weapons, threats, verbal abuse, spitting, fighting, kicking, hitting, punching, biting, scratching, hair pulling, throwing of objects and other forms of physical aggression.

 The statements contained herein reflect general details as necessary to describe the essential functions of this position, the level of knowledge and skill typically required, and the scope of responsibility, but should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned, including work in other functional areas to cover absences or relief, to equalize peak work periods, or otherwise to balance the workload.
 Changes to the position description may be made at the discretion of the employer.